Symoon07/socet-intro/systems/lab2/README.md

 ### Step 4.
 Benchmark your accelerator

-Instructions if you implemented the population count accelerator:
+**Instructions if you implemented the population count accelerator:**
 1. Copy over your `popcnt.S` from the `lab1` folder to the `src` folder.
 2. Fill in `popcnt_hw` in `src/main.c`.
 This function wraps your accelerator driver to match the interface of the `popcnt` function (`uint8_t popcnt(uint32_t a)`).
-3. Create the build directory using `mkdir build && cd build`, generate the build files using `cmake3 ..`, and build your files using `make`.
+3. Create the build directory in your lab 2 directory using `mkdir build && cd build`, generate the build files using `cmake3 ..`, and build your files using `make`.
-4. Run AFT-dev and ensure that your accelerator properly works.
+4. Run AFT-dev and ensure that your accelerator properly works with `../../AFT-dev/aft_out/socet_aft_aftx07_2.0.0/sim-verilator/Vaftx07`.

-> Question 3: What is the variance of your population count accelerator?

-> Question 4: What is the speedup of your accelerator vs your software implementations?

-> Question 5: See below

-Instructions if you implemented a custom accelerator:
+**Instructions if you implemented a custom accelerator:**
 1. Change the `POPCNT_ACCELERATOR` macro in `src/main.c` to be 0.
 2. Write some C code that uses your accelerator.
 Write some software which is equivalent to your accelerator.
 Test it and determine what the speedup of your accelerator is.
+3. Follow the steps 3 and 4 for the population count accelerator.

+> Question 3: What is the variance of your population count accelerator?

+> Question 4: What is the speedup of your accelerator vs your software implementations?
+(Hint: Speedup is t_old / t_new)

 > Question 5: What are the benefits of a hardware accelerator?
 What are some drawbacks?